YuiNeio/YuiNeio/README.md

   <img src="https://telegra.ph/file/fc5b51f17c160f77aa1b6.gif" alt="Anime Girl with Coffee">
 </p>

-## Bahasa Pemrograman yang Saya Kuasai 💻
+## Bahasa Pemrograman yang Sedang Saya Pelajari 💻

 If you want to reach out to me about anything, be it some doubt or just to hangout and talk or want to game together just ping me 😉.